tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

   - `npm run start` (or just `npm start` for short)
   - Which should go ahead and run the app and display a joke
 - Go ahead and type `npm run test` (or just `npm test` for short) - to see what the default `"test"` script does - which is just a console log at this point - you can delete the `"test"` key/value if you want because it isn't doing anything
+- NB: This is a simple app so creating a "start" script doesn;t do much for us here, but ...
+  - when you are working with more complex apps, creating this script is really helpful to yourself and others who are developing the app
+  - Thus, whenever you download someone else's node project from the interwebs, you usually:
+    - #1 - type in `npm i` to download all of the project dependencies
+    - #2 - type in `npm start` to run the project

 <a id="section4"></a>

 <hr>